keyom-ai/ollama/README.md

-## This repository contains code to run ollama locally (Mac) and/or on Linux
+## This repository shows how to run ollama locally (Mac) and/or on Linux